thingsboard/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 Let's look at the basic data key settings an example of the Entities table from the Cards bundle:
 - **Key.** You can change the name of the key.
 In this case, will be displayed data of the key, which key name you specify in the "Key" line.
 Change the name of the key and click “Save”.
-  **Note:** There are three types of keys: Attributes, Time Series and Entity Field.
+  **Note:** There are three types of keys: Attributes, Time Series, Entity Field and Alarm Field (only for Alarm widget).
 To correctly display data, change the key name to the existing key name of the same type.
 If you don’t have the required time series or attribute key in the database yet, you can still add a key to the data source.
 The widget will start displaying the data as soon as the device will send it to ThingsBoard.

 {% include images-gallery.html imageCollection="basic-data-key-settings-1" %}